 Focus on your social media presence

 When it comes to building a strong profile, you do not have to worry about outranking your competitors.
 The most important aspect will be creating a profile that engages users in your target demographic.
-Interacting with people, encouraging them to post on your page– which means that their engagement with your profile shows up in the feeds of all their connections, and otherwise using social media as a means of building a personal connection with users all create an excellent opportunity to stand out from the others in your industry.
-Customers greatly appreciate this personal connection with brands they consider doing business with who can achieve predictive business outcomes.
+Interacting with people, encouraging them to post on your page-- which means that their engagement with your profile shows up in the feeds of all their connections, and otherwise using social media as a means of building a personal connection with users all create an excellent opportunity to stand out from the others in your industry.
+Customers greatly appreciate this personal connection with brands they consider doing business with.

 Given the immense size of some brands that dominate the SERPs, creating a more personal, intimate connection with followers might not be as feasible.
 This makes it a fantastic place for smaller organizations to shine.
 Consider how you can take advantage of your smaller size to bring a more individual touch to your social followers.

 Fighting for space on the SERPs is something that brands of all sizes must do.
 Sometimes, however, it can feel like a David vs. Goliath fight, and the smaller companies know that keyword research alone will not be enough for them to overtake the large, reputable, and well-cited content that dominates the top slots for their industry keywords.
-Understanding how to build a successful marketing strategy despite this obstacle, however, can help brands of all size see success in content marketing.
+Understanding how to build a successful marketing strategy despite this obstacle, however, can help brands see success in content marketing for small business.